Worried about someone's mental health

 Some CMHT’s will accept self-referrals.
 You can check this on the local mental health trust website.
 Or we could try to check this for you.
 You can contact us on 0300 5000 927.

 You can write to the CMHT to explain your concerns.
-Even if your relative is not supported by them.
+Even if an individual is not supported by them.
 But the CMHT may say they can’t get involved.
-It should be easier for you to share your concerns with the CMHT if your relative is already supported by them.
+It should be easier for you to share your concerns with the CMHT if someone is already supported by them.

 Early Intervention Team